littlehorse-enterprises/littlehorse/docs/CLIENT_CONFIGURATIONS.md

 ---

+### `LHW_TASK_WORKER_ID`

+Unique identifier for the Task Worker.
+It is used by the LittleHorse cluster to load balance the worker requests across all servers.
+Additionally, it is journalled on every `TaskAttempt` run by the Task Worker, so that you can more easily debug where a request was executed from.
+It is recommended to set this value for production environments.

+- **Type:** string
+- **Default:** a random value
+- **Importance:** medium

+---

 ### `LHW_TASK_WORKER_VERSION`

 Optional version identifier.
 Intended to be informative.
 Useful when you're running different version of a worker.
+Along with the `LHW_TASK_WORKER_ID`, this is journalled on every `TaskAttempt`.

 - **Type:** string
 - **Default:** ""